sanderdw/UnifiSynoCam/README.md

 I decided to develop my own script and use my Ubiquiti Unifi Controller as a source for the @home indication.
 This Python3 script uses this indication (polling the active client results) to enable and disable camera(s) in Synology Surveillance Station automatically.

 # Configuration
 See the config file.
-You can specifiy a list of clients and multiple camera id's.
+You can specify a list of clients and multiple camera id's.

 To-Do:
 - Secure connection to DSM